 We have reviewed the most prominent compost models available on the market today.
 What makes them more advantageous and gives better value than the others?
 Keep reading to find out.

 |Seat Height||20 inches|

-Nature’s Head Self-Contained Toilet among the top units in the market.
-It has a rugged construction and state-of-the-art compost technology for maximum composting effects.
+Nature’s Head Self-Contained Toilet ranks among the top units on the market.
+It has a rugged construction and state-of-the-art composting technology.
 The aerating spider cranking handle stirs the waste material thoroughly and efficiently.

 The user-friendly design of Nature’s Head was meant to serve people who travel in areas.
 For example, in cases where plumbing service, electricity, or water supply is hard to get.
 It has an inner mechanism that keeps the moisture level ideal.